-11 ILO (2011), Global employment trends 2011: The challenge of a jobs recovery.
-ILO, Geneva, P.39.
+ILO (2011), Global employment trends 2011: The challenge of a jobs recovery.
+ILO, Geneva, p.39.

-- many jobs for women.
-With more technological innovations, it has started favouring male workers.
-12 But early during the industry's rise, males working as cutters and packers often were the only full-time employees, while women worked as piece workers. - B. Labour supply is not only characterized by the number of individuals who are economically active.
-Education, skills and experience are also important in determining the quality of the labour supply. - C. There are gender-based differences in education and skills: - Gender gaps in the educational opportunities and outcomes available to girls and boys as well as women and men lead to gender-based inequalities in employment opportunities and outcomes.
-This is especially evident in much of rural South Asia where women more than men are predominantly found in informal work, in part due to their low educational attainment.
-In 2011 in the Pacific, there were more girls than boys in secondary schooling in Cook Islands, Fiji, Kiribati, Nauru, Palau, Samoa, Tokelau and Tuvalu.
+- Gender gaps in the educational opportunities and outcomes available to girls and boys as well as women and men lead to gender-based inequalities in employment opportunities and outcomes.
+This is especially evident in much of rural South Asia where women mostly engage in informal work in part due to low educational attainment.
+In 2011 in the Pacific there were more girls than boys in secondary schooling in Cook Islands, Fiji, Kiribati, Nauru, Palau, Samoa, Tokelau and Tuvalu.
 It will be interesting to see if this makes any difference in employment patterns. - Even when girls and boys as well as women and men have comparable levels of education, across all countries where it has been measured, women still earn significantly less than men.
-Male and female teenagers in Mongolia are paid similarly, but a gender gap differential becomes sizeable and significant for those over 20.13 - Women's average earnings from paid employment often fall below those of men; that is, there is a gender wage gap.
+Male and female teenagers in Mongolia are paid similarly, but a gender gap becomes sizeable and significant for those over 20. - Women's average earnings from paid employment often fall below those of men; that is, there is a gender wage gap that is global in character and which can only be explained as a consequence of discrimination.
 This gap is also apparent between self-employed women and men.
-The gender wage and earnings gap can be used as an implicit rationale for not investing in women's education and skills
+The gender wage and earnings gap can be used as an implicit rationale for not investing in women's education and skills development because the returns from such investments are lower than they are for investments in men.
+This implicit reasoning limits women's earnings and employment choices, reinforcing existing gender inequalities in the labour market. - Also, if women are expected to work primarily in unpaid work there may be less investment in their education because education is perceived to be unnecessary.
+Indeed, girls may be pulled out of school to help out in the household.
+This also limits women's earnings and employment choices, reinforcing existing gender inequalities in the labour market.